teamclairvoyant/hadoop-deployment-bash/README.md

 * Works with RHEL/CentOS 6 or 7 x86_64.
 * Works with Ubuntu Trusty 14.04 x86_64.
-* Allows for installation of Oracle JDK 7 from Cloudera or Oracle JDK 7 or 8 from Oracle.
+* Allows for installation of Oracle JDK 7 from Cloudera, Oracle JDK 8 from Oracle, or OpenJDK 7 or 8.

 This is an example of some of the functionality.
 Not everything is documented.
 Some scripts have arguments that can be passed to them to change their internal operation.
 Read the source to learn more.